DLakin01/folio/_portfolio/1_OpenWaterIslands.md

 ---
 layout: post
-title: OpenWater Islands Integration Hub
+title: Islands Integration Hub
 description:
 image: ../images/AzureFunctionsLogo.png
 ---

-_Technologies used: C#, JSON, XML, ASP.NET, Azure Functions, Razor Engine, Visual Studio, REST and SOAP APIs, and others_
+___Technologies used: C#, JSON, XML, ASP.NET, Azure Functions, Razor Engine, Visual Studio, REST and SOAP APIs, and others___

 In my most recent position at OpenWater, Inc. I helped build out a huge hub for integrations of all kinds, called the Islands.
 The Islands are composed of dozens of serverless Azure Functions, designed to scale with user demand.
 Each Function fulfills a different customer need, including but not limited to: